 Ayurvedic Treatment for Neck Pain

 Ayurvedic treatment for neck pain is based on the cause of neck pain.
-Neck pain may be due to cervical spine disorders, osteoarthritis, whiplash, torticollis, spondylosis, neck stiffness, etc., the treatments are chosen depending on the state and stage of the diseases.
+Neck pain may be due to cervical spine disorders, osteoarthritis, whiplash, torticollis, spondylosis, neck stiffness, etc., the treatments are chosen depending on the state and stage of the disease.

 There is a common belief that for every neck pain, ayurvedic massage is the solution.
 It would help if you were careful because, in many situations, ayurvedic massages may worsen the condition.
 For example, neck injury, inflammatory state, etc.…